 Yes!
 Choosing a counselor with whom to work is an important step, and it’s best to ensure we both feel it is a good fit.
-For this reason, I offer a free 30-minute phone consultation.
+For this reason, I offer a free phone consultation up to 30 minutes.

 Your relationship with a counselor is one-sided and confidential.
 I am here to be nonjudgmental, to listen, and attend to you.
 You are not responsible for my emotional needs, as with family and friends.
 Further, I am legally and ethically bound by confidentiality, meaning that you can trust what you tell me will not be shared with anyone else, including your employer, your family, or your friends.
 And last, but not least, I have thousands of hours of school, training, and work experience under my belt devoted to helping people address complex mental health concerns.

 The truth is that mental health concerns, including depression, anxiety, and trauma disorders, are very common.
 1 in 4 law enforcement officers have considered suicide, and while many officers and firefighters worry about being killed in the line of duty, both populations are far more likely to die by suicide.
 Most people wouldn’t think twice about seeking physical therapy for an overuse injury, and it's helpful to think of counseling as support for an emotional injury.
 Making the decision to see a skilled counselor is an act of strength: it demonstrates recognizing that you’re not functioning at 100%, and that things can get better.